mmursil5/M-TabNet/README.md

 ## Acknowledgements

 - Inspired by the **TabNet** model for sequential decision-making using attention mechanisms.
-- Thanks to the research community for advancing multimodal machine learning techniques.
+- If you have any questions or need assistance, feel free to reach out.